-Distant Blues responds to the ongoing environmental crisis and the ecologically destructive systems of extractivism inherent in ceramic production.
+Distant Blues, from Naarm/Melbourne based Georgia Black, responds to the ongoing environmental crisis and the ecologically destructive systems of extractivism inherent in ceramic production.

 These works are made of waste glaze, oxide and porcelain material blends.
 The blue-grey hues are generated from the presence of cobalt and copper in the accumulated waste glaze from class experiments conducted at the School of Clay and Art, where the artist works as a teacher.
 There is waste material in both the clay body and the surface.
 All images were printed in waste glaze pre-firing with a paper lithography technique, then single fired.